EBI-Metagenomics/mgnify-biata-2021/docs/source/assembly-1.rst

 |image1|\  So, far we have looked at the raw files and assessed their
-content, but we have not done anything about removing duplicates, sequences with low quality scores or removal of the adaptors.
+content, but we have not done anything about removing duplicates, sequences with low quality scores or removal of the adapters.
 So, lets start this process.
 The first step in the process is to make a database relevant for decontaminating the sample.
 It is always good to routinely screen for human DNA (which may come from the host and/or staff performing the experiment).
-However, if the sample is say from mouse, you would want to download the the mouse genome.
+However, if the sample is say from mouse, you would want to download the the mouse genome instead.

 |image2|\  In the following exercise, we are going to use two “genomes”
 already downloaded for you in the decontamination folder.
 To make this